mikirosario/libasm/readme.md

 FT_LIST_SORT

-This function will compare all datasets in the a t_list struct list against each other and reorder them from lowest to highest numerically.
+This function will compare all datasets in a t_list struct list against each other and reorder them from lowest to highest numerically.
 In my test I demonstrate this with a list of character strings each containing one letter of the alphabet (lower and upper case) or one digit (0-9), which are then reordered within the list in ascending ASCII order, but this function will, of